2000 Dura Lube 300

-The 2000 Dura Lube 300 was a NASCAR Winston Cup Series stock car race that was held on September 17, 2000, at New Hampshire International Speedway in Loudon, New Hampshire.
+The 2000 Dura Lube 300 was a NASCAR Winston Cup Series race that was held on September 17, 2000, at New Hampshire International Speedway in Loudon, New Hampshire.
 The race was the twenty-sixth of the 2000 NASCAR Winston Cup Series season.
 The pole position was won by Bobby Labonte of Joe Gibbs Racing, while Roush Racing's Jeff Burton won after leading all 300 laps.
-As of 2024, this was the last time that a driver led every single lap in a Cup Series race.
+As of 2026, this was the last time that a driver led every single lap in a Cup Series race.

 Background

-New Hampshire Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Charlotte Motor Speedway, Chicagoland Speedway, and Darlington Raceway as well as Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+New Hampshire Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at New Hampshire Motor Speedway is a four-turn oval track, 1.06 mi long.
 Its banking in the turns varies from two to seven degrees, while the front stretch, the finish line, and the back stretch are all banked at one degree.

 After the deaths of Adam Petty and Kenny Irwin Jr. in practice session accidents at the track during the previous summer, NASCAR mandated the use of restrictor plates for the event.
 The use marked the first time the plate was used at a track shorter than 2.5 mi, as Daytona International Speedway and Talladega Superspeedway had been the only tracks to use it.
 Because of this, Burton and Steve Park (who finished 34th at Loudon) tested at the Milwaukee Mile with restrictor plates, which had a similar layout to New Hampshire.
 As a result of the installation of the restrictor plate, speeds at the track dropped by approximately 10 mph.

 Another effect of Petty and Irwin's deaths is the possibility of a drivers' strike, as drivers had requested the addition of "soft walls".
 Eventually, the drivers stated that they would run the Dura Lube 300, although they would not be pleased with running.
 A variation of soft walls, the SAFER barriers, was eventually adopted in 2002, but were not added to New Hampshire until a year later.